Benchmarks¶

 Hotspot detection — ICCAD 2016 Problem C¶

-support a separate baseline track from the mask-optimization numbers
+they support a separate baseline track from the mask-optimization

 Dataset¶